Fit as a Mama Bear

 Then, slice them in half and into quarters.
 You want them small.

 Finally, when they're in the bowl, toss them a bit with your hands.
-The more leaves that fall off and the smaller the actual sprouts, the crispier the maple-roasted Brussels sprouts will come out.
+The more leaves that fall off and the smaller the actual sprouts, the crispier the maple candied Brussels sprouts will come out.

 Pinterest image with text: roasted candied brussels sprouts without bacon in a glass bowl with brussels around it and more behind it on a baking sheet.

-Though you would think this is pretty obvious, there are more ways to use these vegan Brussels Sprouts than just setting them on the table!
+There are more ways to use these maple candied Brussels Sprouts than just setting them on the table!

-• they make a great side dish on a busy weeknight as well as a family gathering and Holiday dinners (especially on the side of something like a smoked Thanksgiving Turkey, or a roster oven turkey) and paired with keto cranberry sauce).
+• They make a great side dish on a busy weeknight as well as a family gathering and Holiday dinners (especially on the side of something like a smoked Thanksgiving Turkey, or a roasted oven turkey) and paired with keto cranberry sauce).

-If you're making these for Thanksgiving, make sure to use this Thanksgiving scavenger hunt to keep the kiddos busy while you cook!
+If you're making these for Thanksgiving along with maple cranberry chicken thighs, make sure to use this Thanksgiving scavenger hunt to keep the kiddos busy while you cook!
+And know that something like breaded mushrooms makes for a tasty appetizer.

 How do you make Brussels sprouts taste like candy?

 Tossing them in maple syrup and baking gives the Brussels sprouts a candied flavor.
-As the sugar absorbs from the maple syrup and cystalizes the sprouts themselves get crispy and candy-like.
+As the sugar absorbs from the maple syrup and crystallizes, the sprouts themselves get crispy and candy-like.

 Can you make these Brussels ahead of time?